-- 1. Go to the service area of www.yaskawa.eu.com. - 2.
-Download from the download area at 'Config files → PROFINET' the according file for your System MICRO. - 3.
+- 1. Go to the 'Download Center' of www.yaskawa.eu.com. - 2.
+Load under 'GSDML MICRO' the according file for your System MICRO. - 3.
 Extract the file into your working directory. - 4.
 Start the Siemens TIA Portal. - 5.
 Close all the projects. - 6.
 Switch to the Project view. - 7. ▶ Select 'Options → Install general station description file (GSD)'. - 8.
 Navigate to your working directory and install the according GSDML file. - After the installation the hardware catalog is refreshed and the Siemens TIA Portal is closed.

-After restarting the Siemens TIA Portal following virtual devices can be found in the Hardware catalog at 'PROFINET IO $\rightarrow$ Other field devices $\rightarrow$ VIPA ... $\rightarrow$ ...
-Micro System $\rightarrow$ Micro I-Device':
+After restarting the Siemens TIA Portal following virtual devices can be found in the Hardware catalog at 'PROFINET IO \rightarrow Other field devices \rightarrow VIPA ... \rightarrow ...
+Micro System \rightarrow Micro I-Device':

 - PN I-Device for ...
-CPU - This allows you to configure the Input/output areas in the I-Device of the System MICRO CPU. - PN I-Device config M13-CCF0000 for higher-level CPU - This allows you to connect the I-Device ...
+CPU - This allows you to configure the Input/output areas in the I-Device of the System MICRO CPU. - PN I-Device config M13-CCF0001 for higher-level CPU - This allows you to connect the I-Device ...
 CPU to the higher-level IO controller.